Say it with me now:

 And Viveza Media is Jeanne Heffron.
 Jeanne has been telling stories her entire career, and she strives to bring viveza to everything she creates.

-Jeanne spent seven years as a producer at Kurtis Productions in Chicago, and her projects have aired nationally.
-Credits include the financial crime series American Greed, American Greed: The Fugitives and The American Tax Cheat for CNBC as well as the international affairs series Wide Angle for PBS.
+Jeanne spent more than eight years as a television producer at Kurtis Productions in Chicago, and her projects have aired nationally.
+Credits include the financial crime series American Greed, American Greed: The Fugitives, and The American Tax Cheat for CNBC as well as the international affairs series Wide Angle for PBS.

 ¡Se habla español!